-In this case, the transfer impedance of the cable (length of approx. 800 mm) is measured separately.
+In this case, the transfer impedance of the cable (length of approximately 800 mm) is measured separately.
 To get the transfer impedance of the connector, the transfer impedance of the cable can be subtracted from the measurement of the cable with connector.
-Another option is to calculate delta transfer impedance according to eq.
-(6) or (7).
+Another option is to calculate delta transfer impedance according to Equation 6 or Equation 7.